 One of the most significant artists of the twentieth century, the radical ideas and work of Donald Judd continue to provoke and influence the fields of art, architecture, and design.

-Judd married choreographer Julie Finch in 1964 (later divorced) and had two children, son Flavin Starbuck Judd, in 1968, and daughter Rainer Yingling Judd, in 1970.
-Judd purchased 101 Spring Street in 1968, a five-story cast-iron building designed by Nicholas Whyte in New York.
+In 1968, Judd purchased his first building, 101 Spring Street, a five-story cast-iron building in New York.
 At Spring Street, Judd first began the permanent installation of his work as well as works of his contemporaries, a process he would continue throughout his life in both New York and Texas.
-Judd began to purchase properties in Marfa, Texas in 1973 where he would continue installing his work and the work of others on a permanent basis until his death in 1994.
-These Judd Foundation spaces, including studios, library, living quarters, and ranches, reflect the diversity of his life’s work.
-In parallel, Judd founded The Chinati Foundation/La Fundación Chinati in 1986 specifically for the permanent installation of large-scale works by Judd and his contemporaries.
+Judd began to purchase properties in Marfa in 1973 where he would continue permanently installing his work and the work of others until his death in 1994.
+These spaces, including studios, living quarters, and ranches, reflect the diversity of his life’s work.
+Judd established the ideas of Judd Foundation in 1977, founded to preserve his art, spaces, libraries, and archives as a standard for the defense of his work.
+He founded The Chinati Foundation/La Fundación Chinati in 1986 specifically for the permanent installation of large-scale works by himself and his contemporaries.

-For almost four decades, Judd exhibited regularly throughout the United States, Europe, and Asia.
-Major exhibitions of his work include the Whitney Museum of American Art, New York (1968, 1988); the National Gallery of Canada, Ottawa (1975); Stedelijk Van Abbemuseum, Eindhoven, The Netherlands (1987); and Tate Modern, London (2004).
+For almost four decades, Judd exhibited throughout the United States, Europe, and Asia with his work in museum collections worldwide.
+Major exhibitions of his work include the Whitney Museum of American Art, New York (1968, 1988); the National Gallery of Canada, Ottawa (1975); Stedelijk Van Abbemuseum, Eindhoven (1970); and Tate Modern, London (2004).
 A major retrospective of Judd’s work is forthcoming at The Museum of Modern Art, New York.